Battle of Grozny (1999–2000): Breakout

 With their supply routes interdicted by an increasingly effective Russian blockade, ammunition running low and their losses mounting, the Chechen rebel leadership decided that resistance was futile.
 At a meeting in a bunker in central Grozny the rebel commanders decided on a desperate gamble to break through the three layers of Russian forces and into the mountains.
 Chechen President Aslan Maskhadov had been evacuated earlier to a secret headquarters somewhere in the south of Chechnya.
 About 1,000–1,500 fighters under field commander Ruslan Gelayev withdrew without orders, leaving other rebel forces exposed.

 The main Chechen forces began to escape on the last day of January and first day of February during a winter storm, after an attempt to bribe their way out.
 A reconnaissance party they sent ahead failed to return but the commanders decided to leave anyway.
 Some 4,000 rebel fighters and some civilians, moving in a southwesterly direction, were met with heavy artillery fire.
 The column of some 2,000 fighters, several hundred non-combatants and 50 Russian prisoners of war, entered a minefield between the city and the village of Alkhan-Kala.
 The Russian forces ambushed them as they were crossing a bridge over the Sunzha River and bombarded them with artillery.
 The Chechens pushed on through the minefield, being unaware of it and lacking engineers.
-Scores of rebel fighters were killed by the combination of artillery fire and the crossing of the minefield, including several top Chechen commanders: Khunkar-Pasha Israpilov, the city's mayor Lecha Dudayev and Aslambek Ismailov, the commander of the defense of Grozny.
+Scores of rebel fighters were killed by the combination of artillery fire and the crossing of the minefield, including several top Chechen commanders: Khunkar-Pasha Israpilov, the city's mayor Lechi Dudayev and Aslambek Ismailov, the commander of the defense of Grozny.
 The rebels said they lost about 400 fighters in the minefield at Alkhan-Kala, including 170 killed.
 About 200 of the wounded were maimed, including Abdul-Malik Mezhidov and Shamil Basayev, (the latter stepping on a mine while leading his men).
 In all, there were at least 600 casualties during the escape.
 Russian generals initially refused to admit that the Chechens had escaped from the blockaded city, saying that fierce fighting continued within the city.
 President Vladimir Putin's aide and the Russian government's spokesman on Chechnya Sergei Yastrzhembsky, said that if the rebels abandoned Grozny, "we would have informed you".
 Gen. Viktor Kazantsev asserted that as many as 500 rebels were killed during the breakout.